 Yes, applicants can be admitted to the program before they have completed the required pre-requisite courses or degree.
 The offer of admission letter will state the requirements to be met prior to enrollment.
 Pre-requisite course requirements must be completed with a grade in the course before the student enrolls in the first semester of the program.

-The GRE/MAT are not required for application.
-While the GRE/MAT test scores are not required to apply, the scores may be requested for an admission decision.
+The GRE is not required for application.
+However, test scores may be requested for an admission decision.

 What if I have taken the GRE test more than once?